GothenburgBitFactory/taskchampion/docs/src/storage.md

  * Undoing `UndoPoint` does nothing.

 The `UndoPoint` operation serves as a marker of points in the operation sequence to which the user might wish to undo.
-For example, creation of a new task with several properities involves several operations, but is a single step from the user's perspective.
+For example, creation of a new task with several properties involves several operations, but is a single step from the user's perspective.
 An "undo" command reverses operations, removing them from the operations sequence, until it reaches an `UndoPoint` operation.

 ### Synchronizing Operations